Separating Myth from Reality

 Chapter 5: Relating Outputs to Inputs

-INTRODUCTION Chapter 4 analysed closure rates for male- and female-controlled SMEs and found no difference after controlling for age, size and industry.
+5. 5.0 Relating outputs to inputs INTRODUCTION Chapter 4 analysed closure rates for male- and female-controlled SMEs and found no difference after controlling for age, size and industry.
 However, as discussed in Chapter 2, using closure rates as a performance measure has a number of limitations.
 For example, many service businesses will close when the proprietor reaches retirement age, and the vast majority of these would not be considered failures.
 Therefore, to further compare the performances of male- and female-controlled SMEs, this chapter will examine a number of other potential performance indicators that relate various outputs (such as sales and profit) to various inputs (such as the number of employees and the owner’s investment in the business).
 While previous studies have also examined some of these output and input variables, few have related the output measures to the input measures.
 For example, Rosa, Carter and Hamilton (1996) reported that businesses owned by women were found to underperform on a number of quantitative measures, such as: number of employees, sales turnover and value of capital assets.
 I would argue that these are not appropriate measures of performance; they are simply measures of size.
 For example, let us assume that we have two investors (A and B) and that A invests $100 000 in the stock market and B invests $50 000.
 After twelve months both investors liquidate their stocks with the result that A achieved a profit of $4500 and B $3000.
 Which investor did best?
-A had a higher profit, but then A also invested (and...
+A had a higher profit,...

 You are not authenticated to view the full text of this chapter or article.